Canoe and Kayak Trails

 Gulf Coast Paddling Trails

 This area of the park is on Florida's west coast, accessible from Everglades City.
-Launching areas include the public, non-motorized launch at the Gulf Coast Visitor Center grounds or along the road as you head towards Chokoloskee.
-Private boat ramps are also available in Everglades City and Chokoloskee for a fee.
+The public, non-motorized launch on the Gulf Coast Visitor Center grounds is currently closed for construction, but private boat ramps are available in Everglades City and Chokoloskee for a fee.
+Alternate launch sites include the Rod & Gun Club, Outdoor Resorts of Chokoloskee, and Chokoloskee Island Park and Marina.

 Below is a list of designated paddling trails in the Gulf Coast area.